 Knowing what I’m looking for helps me quickly browse the store without getting distracted by all of the visual overloads that are common in so many thrift stores.

 The basket fit nicely on top of the candle holder – almost as if it always belonged there. 🙂

 I used a little construction adhesive to bond them together, then let it sit for a couple of days.

 To be honest, the longest labor of this project was deciding what color to paint it.

 I finally decided on silver glitter.
 Mostly, because I already liked the silver both pieces sported.
 It just needed to be pulled together – and a little shimmer never hurts either.

 At first, I thought of using it for some kind of storage piece in my craft room, but pretty won out over functional and I decided to fill it with pink flowers instead.

 I made a visit to The Dollar Tree and bought a floral cube and three sprays each of dahlias and peonies.

-By the way, I don’t always love flowers at The Dollar Tree (unlike these), but floral foam is…floral foam, right?
+By the way, did you know The Dollar Tree has the best price on floral foam?
 You absolutely can’t beat $1 for the stuff!

 So my how to thrift shop tip of the day: